JRRS1982/TutorialProjects/reactRedux/Redux.md

   form: formReducer
 })
 ```
-After this has been installed there will be a new key called form in the state of the application, which will contain the data that is filled in on forms of the application.
+After this has been setup there will be a new key called form in the state of the application, which will contain the data that has been filled in on all the forms of the application.

-Example of this in use at streams/client/src/components/streams/StreamCreat.js
+Example of this in use at
+- streams/client/src/components/streams/StreamCreate.js

+### Validating form entry

+Dont forget to validate the contents of a form, to ensure it has at least some value, as the user probably doesnt want an empty field to be submitted.

+On initial render of a form (when using redux-form) and when it is interacted with a `validate` function is called with all of the data from that form.
+You will need to define that validate function with the error checks you wish to carry out, and you should can define it outside of the component.

+See StreamCreate.js for an exampe of this (validate function) the validate function is created outside of the component and neeeds to be added to the connector / reduxForm function (i.e. at the bottom) so it is passed up.